The end of stay-cation

 I have no remorse.
 No regrets.
-No pining for more time to May-cate.
+No pining for more time to stay-cate.

 Truth be told, I’m ready; with more energy, more resolve and more engagement in my daily routine.

-The month of May started out busy, with lots of travel, the opportunity to make great connections with colleagues and friends, and then the ensuing case of catch-up.
+This month started out busy, with lots of travel, the opportunity to make great connections with colleagues and friends, and then the ensuing case of catch-up.

 After it all, something happened.
 I didn’t contemplate its occurrence.
 I didn’t plan a stitch of it.
 But somehow, a part of me, a part not connected to my thinking, contemplating self, demanded a peaceful resistance to my usual routine.

-It’s that peaceful resistance that I’m calling May-cation.
+It’s that peaceful resistance that I’m calling stay-cation.

 - I turned my computer off at 9pm (instead of aiming for 10pm like I usually do)